KidWind Simulation Challenge

 - For teams consisting of only one student, their overall team score will be determined by the individual performance score in the simulator.

-- For teams consisting of more than one student, their overall team score will be calculated by combining team members individual performance with additional weight placed on the score of the team's top performer.
+- For teams consisting of more than one student, their overall team score will be calculated by combining team members' individual performances with additional weight placed on the score of the team's top performer.
 For example, in a team of 4 students, the top performing team member's score will account for 60% of the overall team score, while the remaining 40% of the score will be calculated by averaging the individual scores of the 3 other team members.

 We held an informational webinar to learn more about the 2022 National Simulation Challenge and how to participate.
 You can watch it here.